pmnathan/twp-consul-servicemesh/README.md

 1. consul
 2. web
 3. apiv1 (api version 1)
-4. apiv1 (api version 2)
+4. apiv2 (api version 2)

 The `Vagrantfile` has more information on how each of the boxes are set up.

 The home folder where configuration and logs are stored can be found at `/vagrant` folder.
 This is the same for all the VMs.
-The configuration is copied directly from the respective folders in the git repository. i.e the data under the web folder in the git repository is copied to `/vagrant`
+The configuration is copied directly from the respective folders in the git repository. for e.g the data under the `web` folder in the git repository is copied to `/vagrant` folder in the `web VM`.

 ### Consul UI
 The consul UI can be reached at [http://localhost:8080](http://localhost:8080)